Why Huawei arrest deepens conflict between US and China

 The U.S. and Chinese tech industries depend on each other so much for components that "it is very hard to decouple the two without punishing U.S. companies, without shooting ourselves in the foot," said Adam Segal, cyberspace analyst at the Council on Foreign Relations.

-British Telecom said this week that it would stop using Huawei equipment at the core of its 5G network.
-And U.S. lawmakers have lobbied Canada's prime minister to freeze out the Chinese supplier.
-New Zealand and Australia already have.
+British Telecom said this week that it would stop using Huawei equipment in its 5G network, the BBC reported, and U.S. lawmakers have lobbied Canada's prime minister to freeze out the Chinese supplier.
+New Zealand and Australia already have, according to news reports.
 Other, less wealthy nations are concerned less about spying and more about low prices, which plays to Huawei's advantage.

 Both Huawei and ZTE have not only been barred from use by U.S. government agencies and contractors; they have also been mostly locked out of the American market.
 A 2012 report by the House Intelligence Committee report urged U.S. businesses to avoid their products and called for blocking all mergers or acquisitions involving them.
 It did offer any specific evidence against the company.